-Private Hostel (80, 6€) Albergue Ave Fenix, on the left just after the church at the beginning of the town.
+Private (80, 6€) Albergue Ave Fenix, on the left just after the church at the beginning of the town.
 Laundry facilities.
 Cramped dorms.
 Communal evening meal.
 Breakfast.
-Some negative reports.
-Website www.albergueavefenix.com Tel 987 540 229 13:30
+Website www.albergueavefenix.com Tel 987 542 655 Open 14:00

-Private hostel (32, 10€, Easter to November) Albergue Leo, on the Camino where it descends towards the river, on Calle Ribadeo.
+Private (25, 10€, Easter to November) Albergue Leo, on the Camino where it descends towards the river, on Calle Ribadeo.
 Kitchen, laundry facilities.
 Breakfast.
 Good reports.
 Website www.albergueleo.com Tel 658 049 244 Open 12:00

-Private Hostel (30, 10€, March to November) Albergue de la Piedra, follow the Camino through town, cross the bridge and continue on Calle del Espíritu Santo, it's on the right.
+Private (10, 10€, March to November) Albergue de la Piedra, follow the Camino through town, cross the bridge and continue on Calle del Espíritu Santo, it's on the right.
 Kitchen, laundry facilities.
 Excellent buffet breakfast.
-Beautifully renovated hostel run by a young couple from Madrid.
+Beautifully renovated albergue run by a young couple from Madrid.
 Website alberguedelapiedra.com Tel 987 540 260 Open 12:30

 This is a big town with all facilities.
 Around Plaza Mayor you'll find shops, cafés, restaurants, pharmacies, banks, Cafétería Compostelana which has a good pilgrim menu.
 Supermarket Carrefour Express, continue straight through Plaza Mayor, past the very nice park (Jardín de la Alameda), then continue down Calle Luis del Olmo.
 Fiestas La Esperanza 14 September.

 Tap / click here to go to the Camino Guide website.

 The Camino de Santiago Guide is also available as an app.
 It contains all the great information as this online guide plus:

 - offline, zoomable maps which show you your exact location

 - more background, hisotirc information about the places you'll walk through